-Meiotic drivers are often challenging to study as they are frequently housed by inversions that guard against the subsequent breaking up of these complex molecular phenotypes (Lyttle, 1993; Reinhardt et al., 2023; Sandler et al., 1959; Silver, 1993) and prevent the formation of suicidal haplotypes bearing both driver and target (Dyer et al., 2007).
-The resulting high level of linkage disequilibrium between the driver and neutral variation across the inversion limits the use of traditional genetic mapping approaches (Dyer et al., 2007).
-In addition, the processes they disrupt, such as spermatogenesis, are complex and operate alongside unique regulatory mechanisms in the gonads, including dosage compensation (DC) and meiotic sex chromosome inactivation (MSCI), that are often poorly characterised in non-model organisms.
-Transcriptomics therefore provides an important avenue for understanding the molecular underpinnings and consequences of drivers.
+One of the reasons that meiotic drivers have been studied in so few species is their complex genomic architecture.
+They are frequently housed by inversions that guard against the subsequent breaking up of their complex molecular phenotypes (Lyttle, 1993; Reinhardt et al., 2023; Sandler et al., 1959; Silver, 1993) and prevent the formation of suicidal haplotypes bearing both driver and their target gene (Dyer et al., 2007).
+The resulting high level of linkage disequilibrium between the driver and neutral variation across these inversions limits the use of traditional genetic mapping approaches (Dyer et al., 2007).
+In addition, the processes they disrupt, such as spermatogenesis, are complex and operate alongside unique regulatory mechanisms acting on the sex chromosomes, including dosage compensation and meiotic sex chromosome inactivation (MSCI), that are often poorly characterised in non-model organisms.
+In particular, X chromosome expression dynamics in the gonad are somewhat in dispute across many organisms, with a lack of consensus on the status of both regulatory processes (ref).
+Transcriptomics therefore provides an important avenue for understanding the molecular underpinnings and consequences of meiotic drivers.
+Specifically, by providing fine-scale data on regulatory variation at single-cell resolution as well as data on the cell types present in a tissue with limited a priori knowledge, nascent single-cell expression approaches afford us a high-dimensional perspective of the impacts of meiotic drivers on gametogenesis, gonadal tissue structure and sex-linked expression.